Experience the Thrill of Fishing in Homer: The Heart of Alaska's Pristine Waters

 In 2024 we will be celebrating the 30th anniversary of this tournament.
 The date will be on Saturday, March 23, 2024.
 For updated information on the tournament click HERE for the tournament website.

-The Nick Dudiak Fishing Lagoon on the Spit is stocked with king and silver salmon.
-You can surf cast from the Spit.
-Other species abound in the waters of Kachemak Bay and Cook Inlet, including rockfish and lingcod.
-Don't worry about getting your fish home since several processors and packers prepare your seafood for a safe travel home.
-Whether deep water or river fishing for salmon, Dolly Varden or steelhead, anglers can plan on a fun and challenging outing.
-For a total change of pace, you can head out to a clamming beach during an extreme minus tide for razors or various species of steamer clams.
+Explore the Nick Dudiak Fishing Lagoon on the Spit, stocked with king and silver salmon.
+Surf cast from the Spit or discover the diverse aquatic life of Kachemak Bay and Cook Inlet, including rockfish and lingcod.
+Local processors and packers ensure your fresh catch is safely prepared for the journey home.
+Whether you prefer ocean or river fishing for salmon, Dolly Varden, or steelhead, prepare for a fun and challenging adventure.

 Fishing in Homer offers something for everyone, from the experienced angler to the casual vacationer.
 Bring your own boat and launch from Homer’s safe and convenient harbor.
 Experience the Alaskan outdoors while bonding with family and friends.

 When fishing or exploring the shores of Homer, the Kenai Peninsula, and Turnagain Arm, observing the tides and weather is crucial.
 Stay cautious of the high tide differentials, as the sand beneath your feet may soon be submerged or transformed into an island by the tide's flow.